-- i) Category A seats are filled by the Convener, ICET. - ii) Category B seats are filled by the Management.
+i) Category - A seats are filled by the Convener, ICET.

+ii) Category - B seats are filled by the Management.

-5 Duration of the Program
+5. Duration of the Program

-- Normal Duration - MBA program extends over a period of two academic years leading to the Post-graduate Degree of Master of Business Administration (MBA) of the Jawaharlal Nehru Technology University, Hyderabad. - Maximum Duration -The maximum period within which a student must complete a full-time academic program is 4 years for MBA.
+- 5.1 Normal Duration MBA program extends over a period of two academic years leading to the Post-Graduate Degree of Master of Business Administration (MBA) of Vaagdevi College of Engineering (Autonomous), Warangal. - 5.2 Maximum Duration -The maximum period within which a student must complete a full-time academic program is 4 years for MBA.
 If a student fails to complete the academic program within the maximum duration as specified above, he / she will be required to withdraw from the program. - 5.3.
-After four academic years of course work, the candidate is permitted to write the examinations for two more years.
-The candidate shall register for all 100 credits and secure all the 100 credits. - 6.
-Semester: The College shall follow semester pattern for the two year MBA degree program for conducting all its curricula.
-An academic year shall consist of two semesters with semester break after first and second and summer break after second semester.
-Each semester shall be of 22 weeks duration and this period includes time for course work, examination preparation, and conduct of examinations.
-Each semester shall have a minimum of 90 working days.
+After four academic years of course work, the candidate is permitted to write the examinations for two more years, with the approval of College Academic Council.
+The candidate shall register for all credits and secure all the credits.